snel-repo/EMUsort/README.md

 ## Installation
 ### Requirements
   - Currently, using a Linux-based OS is recommended.
 The code has been tested on Ubuntu.
 Windows support is experimental and may require additional changes.
+MacOS not supported.
   - GPUs with compute capability >=5.0 are supported
   - Nvidia Driver:
     - Linux:      >=450.80.02